 Variations

-- Add garlic – If you aren’t following a low-FODMAP diet, add one finely diced garlic clove or ¼ teaspoon of garlic powder
+- Add garlic – if you aren’t following a low-FODMAP diet, add one finely diced garlic clove or ¼ teaspoon of garlic powder

 FAQ